h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Kolmogorov-Smirnov(KS) Metric
 #############################

 The Kolmogorov-Smirnov metric represents the degree of separation between the positive (1) and negative (0) cumulative distribution functions for a binomial model.
 It is a nonparametric test that compares the cumulative distributions of two unmatched data sets and does not assume that data are sampled from any defined distributions.
-The KS metric has the more power to detect changes in the shape of the distribution and less to detect a shift in the median because it tests for more deviations from the null hypothesis.
+The KS metric has more power to detect changes in the shape of the distribution and less to detect a shift in the median because it tests for more deviations from the null hypothesis.
 Detailed metrics per each group can be found in the gains-lift table.

 **Examples**